 Express Your Passion

 You’re in the industry because you love it, so allow that to come through while you’re mentoring.
-Show excitement for the job at hand that needs completing – looking at it as an interesting puzzle to complete instead of an issue to be dealt with.
+Show excitement for the job at hand – looking at it as an interesting puzzle to complete, not an issue to be dealt with.
 Speak positively about your company, role and customers.
 Show that you’re passionate and that passion will pass onto your trainee.

 Set Aside Time To Chat

-Communication is key, so it’s essential that you set time aside to talk to your trainee.
+Communication is vital, making it essential that you set time aside to talk to your trainee.
 This could be about the project you’re working on, the industry in general or even just a bit of chit-chat to get to know one another better.
 The more you get to know each other, the more you’ll both feel comfortable in a working environment.

 “When you mentor someone long-term, you really get to know and understand their personality, learning style, and goals, which can set you up to offer richer, more relevant advice over time.”
 Source:Hubspot